analyticsinmotion/create-images-with-dall-e-in-microsoft-word/README.md

 <!-- DESCRIPTION -->
 ## 1. Description

-With the click of a single button you can access ChatGPT's awesome capabilies to generate unique images in Microsoft Word
+With the click of a single button you can access OpenAI's awesome capabilies to generate unique images in Microsoft Word
 <br /><br />